Petaling District

 The Petaling District is a district located in the heart of Selangor in Malaysia.
 Petaling is not to be confused with the city of Petaling Jaya located in it, nor the mukim of Petaling under Subang Jaya City.
 The district office is located in Subang.

 The district of Petaling was established on 1 February 1974, the same day Kuala Lumpur was declared a Federal Territory.
 This district is located in the middle of the Klang Valley adjacent to the capital and thus has experienced tremendous urbanisation.
 Some of the original forests remain in the Bukit Cherakah Forest Reserve (including the National Botanic Gardens), Kota Damansara Community Forest Park and Bukit Gasing.
 During the 1991 census, it recorded 633,165 people.

 The official 2010 census recorded the population of Petaling as 1,660,869 people, excluding foreigners.
 Petaling is 484.32 km^{2} in area.
 The urban centres are divided into the cities of Shah Alam, Petaling Jaya and Subang Jaya.
-However, there are numerous town subdivisions, old subdistrict administrations (mukim), all of which share the same names like Damansara, Subang, and Petaling, which add much to the administrative confusion along with the rapid growth.
-Some five types of subdivisions exist for Petaling District, namely the re-organized municipal council majlis, the majlis subdivisions, the community names (also known as townships), electoral constituencies, and the subdivisions ("mukim").
+However, there are numerous town subdivisions, old subdistrict administrations (mukim), all of which share the same names like Damansara, Subang, and Petaling, which add much to the administrative confusion along with the rapid growth of the district.
+Five types of subdivisions exist for the Petaling District, namely the city councils (majlis bandaraya), the council subdivisions, the townships and neighbourhoods, electoral constituencies, and the former district subdivisions ("mukim").

-It is host to many thriving townships such as the Damansara area, which hosts several shopping malls including a Tesco and an IKEA outlet.
-Sultan Abdul Aziz Shah Airport is situated in Subang.
+It is home to many thriving townships such as the Damansara area, which hosts several shopping malls including a Tesco and an IKEA outlet.
+The Sultan Abdul Aziz Shah Airport is situated in Subang.